mera-andrei-30127/Java/README.md

 # Projects

-1. In the folder Sql I have the project code.It creates some tables, it populate them and it applies different functions/procedures/trigger to tables.
+1. In the folder SQL I have the project code.It creates some tables, it populate them and it applies different functions/procedures/trigger to tables.
 Code describe an school structure through our eyes.